mikebstudy/crwn-clothing/SetupLearning.md

     + Explains various files, structure and modules
     + Also explains update issue solved with resolution (or resolve) attribute in package.json (I think)

+### Add react-router-dom

+- L075: Routing In Our Project
+- yarn add react-router-dom